dnfield/flutter_svg/README.md

 );
 ```

-## Check SVG compatibility
+### Check SVG compatibility

-The SVG parsing implementation is provided by the `vector_graphics_compiler`
-package.
-Compatibility testing can be achieved via the following:
+An SVG can be tested for compatibility with the vector graphics backend by
+running the compiler locally to see if any errors are thrown.

 ```sh
 dart run vector_graphics_compiler -i $SVG_FILE -o $TEMPORARY_OUTPUT_TO_BE_DELETED --no-optimize-masks --no-optimize-clips --no-optimize-overdraw --no-tessellate
 ```

-See the `vector_graphics_compiler` package for more details.

 ## Out of scope/non-goals